-As of March 31, 2018, 68,152,265 of our ordinary shares were issued and outstanding (excluding the 578,126 ordinary shares that we reserved for issuance upon the exercise of our outstanding options).
-Based on a review of the register of members maintained by our Cayman Islands registrar, we believe that as of March 31, 2018, 58,239,540 ordinary shares were held by two record shareholders in the United States, including 58,239,539 ordinary shares (including treasury shares that were repurchased but not retired by the Company) held of record by The Bank of New York Mellon, the depositary of our ADS program.
+As of February 28, 2019, 69,187,290 of our ordinary shares were issued and outstanding (excluding the 4,502,213 ordinary shares that were issued to Bank of New York Mellon, the depositary of our ADS program, for bulk issuance of ADSs reserved for future issuances upon the exercise or vesting of awards granted under our stock incentive plans and for our treasury ADSs).
+Based on a review of the register of members maintained by our Cayman Islands registrar, we believe that as of February 28, 2019, 60,872,006 ordinary shares were held by two record shareholders in the United States, including 60,872,005 ordinary shares (including treasury shares that were repurchased but not retired by the Company) held of record by The Bank of New York Mellon, the depositary of our ADS program.
 The number of beneficial owners of our ADSs in the United States is likely to be much larger than the number of record holders of our ordinary shares in the United States.